 - Make a cash deposit of at least $100,000 with the Commissioner.

 - Maintain an additional $300,000 in investments in any one of the following types:

 - Deposit in a bank or a trust company that is backed by the Federal Deposit Insurance Corporation

 - A savings account or evidence of deposits in either a savings and loan association or a building and loan association that invests in residential mortgage loans.
 These companies must be backed by the Federal Deposit Insurance Corporation.

 - Government loans.

 - Specific stocks in any non-real estate related corporation.
 They can be common or preferred stocks, but must be non-assessable and dividend-paying.
-Common stocks must have paid cash dividends to its shareholders in at least 3 out of the 5 years prior to your purchase
+Common stocks must have paid cash dividends to its shareholders in at least three out of the five years prior to your purchase